Terms and conditions

 “Waiver” is the form signed to show agreement to the Terms & Conditions

 2.1 The Festival Organisers will post information for prospective and registered teams on the event website.
 Competitors should visit the website for team registration information and preparation information for race day.

 2.2 The names of all team members must be registered on a Team List and no individual is permitted to be listed in more than one team to participate in each year’s festival.

-2.3 For the Dragonboat event, a minimum of 17 to a maximum of 20 names may be on a Team List.
-This shall include a nominated Team captain.
-For the Dragonboat event plus Tug of War, an additional 6 names, making a maximum of 26, may be added to the Team List.
+2.3 For the Dragon Boat event, a minimum of 17 to a maximum of 20 names may be on a Team List.
+This shall include a nominated Team Captain.
 The final Team List must be submitted by each Team Captain to the Festival Organisers by the deadline specified in the Calendar of Events.

 3.1 Mixed Corporate and Mixed Open: Team members must be 15 years of age or older on the first day of race weekend.
 There must be at least 4 female paddlers.